Empathy in autistic people: Definition and description

-In L’Énigme de l'autisme, British psychologist Uta Frith states that most autistic individuals have autonomous empathic reactions and “know not to appear indifferent to the pain experienced by others.”
+In Autism: Explaining the Enigma, British psychologist Uta Frith states that most autistic individuals have autonomous empathic reactions and "know not to appear indifferent to the pain experienced by others".
 Laboratory tests may not accurately measure their empathy, as performance in controlled settings is often better than in real-life situations.
-According to French psychoanalyst Jacques Hochmann, the diversity within autism spectrum disorders (ASD)—which include individuals “profoundly deficient in intellectual capacities” as well as those “highly intelligent”—complicates assessment.
-Most research on empathy has been conducted with individuals “without associated intellectual disability.”
+According to French psychoanalyst Jacques Hochmann, the diversity within autism spectrum disorders (ASD)—which include individuals "profoundly deficient in intellectual capacities" as well as those "highly intelligent"—complicates assessment.
+Most research on empathy has been conducted with individuals "without associated intellectual disability".

-The “lack of empathy” is also observed in individuals described as narcissistic or psychopathic (or “antisocial”), though its nature and causes appear to differ.
+The "lack of empathy" is also observed in individuals described as narcissistic or psychopathic (or "antisocial"), though its nature and causes appear to differ.

 British psychiatrist Lorna Wing suggests that individuals with difficulties in empathy and social sensitivity form a group that is difficult to classify, with some regarded as disabled and others not.